bigbrush/yii2-cmf/docs/themes.md

 ],
 ...
 ~~~

+Remember to change `YOUR_THEME` to the name of your theme.

 After this change create a folder in your theme called `overrides`.
 In this folder create the folder `pages`
 and within `pages` create the folder `views`.